koordinator-sh/website/docs/architecture/overview.md

 - QoS Manager, which dynamically adjusts the water level of node colocation based on resource profiling, interference detection results and SLO configuration, suppressing Pods that affect service quality.
 - Resource Tuning, container resource tuning for co-located scenarios, optimize the container's CPU Throttle, OOM, etc., to improve the quality of service operation.

+## Koord-RuntimeProxy

+The Koord-RuntimeProxy is deployed as a ``` systemd service ``` in kubernetes node, which is designed to intercept CRI request, and apply some resource management policies, such as setting different cgroup parameters by pod priorities under hybrid workload orchestration scenario, applying new isolation policies for latest Linux kernel, CPU architecture, and etc.

 ## What's Next